Baby’s First Word and Dog’s Confused Reaction

 The Build-Up to the First Word

 Before babies speak clearly, they spend months making mysterious noises.
-The dog becomes familiar with random squeals, babbling, giggles, and sudden screaming for no visible reason.
+The dog becomes familiar with squeals, babbling, giggles, and sudden screaming for no visible reason.

-The baby suddenly says something recognizable, and the entire family loses their minds.
+Then one day, everything changes.
+The baby says something recognizable, and the entire family reacts.

 The Dog Notices the Energy Immediately